Rose Farwell Chatfield-Taylor: Career

 Because of Rose's and her new husband's interest in golf, the family arranged for Charles B. MacDonald to design a golf course in 1892.
 In 1895, Rose Farwell Chatfield-Taylor and her husband were among the founders of the Onwentsia Club, a golf club in Lake Forest.
 She won several golf events, owned a racehorse, and played lawn tennis.
 She was a clubwoman, and served as vice president of the Northside Chicago branch of the Illinois Woman Suffrage League.

 The Chatfield-Taylors were also members of the "Little Room", a social gathering of artists, writers, and performers.
-They kept studios in the Fine Arts Building on Michigan Avenue, where Rose Chatfield-Taylor ran a bookbinding business called the Rose Bindery, "a shop where appreciated and clothed in beautiful and appropriate bindings."
+They kept studios in the Fine Arts Building on Michigan Avenue, where Rose Chatfield-Taylor ran a bookbinding business called the Rose Bindery, "a shop where books were appreciated and clothed in beautiful and appropriate bindings."
 She learned the craft in Paris, and was a member of the Guild of Bookworkers from 1906 to 1910.
 She wrote about bookbinding for the Sketch Book magazine.